 The interesting thing about mobility aids is that although there is stigma associated with first time use, acceptance or reliance increases with usage and subsequent graduation to other aids.
 Promoting mobile aids as enhancements to independence and autonomy assists their acceptance.
 Equally noteworthy is that seniors are less resistant when their aids have a sporty appearance and something they can use almost as a fashion accessory; power wheelchairs in addition to being easier to use are more attractive than the manually operated chair.
 And scooters are another step up in looking sporty.
 Who hasn’t witnessed a fully decked out scooter with country flags flying from it, making its way to the nearest grocery store, its driver looking upbeat and enjoying every moment of the mobility and accessibility provided by this mode of transportation.

-Although ambivalence and stigmatization accompanies the need for mobile aids, doctors are among the first professionals to consult and influence one’s attitude in aquiring some help in getting around.
-They might stress the need for keeping a senior safe and more importantly, independent, something we all wish to maintain as long as possible.
+Although ambivalence and stigmatization accompanies the need for mobile aids, doctors are among the first professionals to consult to influence one’s attitude in aquiring help in getting around.
+They might stress safety considerations and more importantly, independence, something we all wish to maintain as long as possible.